Undergraduate Student Resources

 • Your current resumé

-• A letter of support from your advisor or a faculty member (faculty member can send separately)
+• A letter of support from your advisor or a faculty member (faculty member will send separately)

-• Your official college transcript (UD students do not need to do this, as we will pull your information from UD-SIS)
+• Your official college transcript (Not needed for UD students, as we will pull your information from UDSIS)

-The EnvironMentors are a group of student volunteers who help represent CEOE, work on service projects, and advise the Dean, Deputy Dean and Assistant Dean on issues that impact CEOE students.
+The EnvironMentors are a group of student volunteers who help represent CEOE, work on service projects, and mentor first-year students.

-Students who would like to become EnvironMentors should contact Keeley Powell, Assistant Dean for Undergraduate Students, at email@example.com or by calling (302) 831-2841.
+Students who would like to become EnvironMentors should contact Kelli Kerbawy, Assistant Dean for Graduate Services, at email@example.com or by calling 302-831-1162.